zqmillet/Simulation.of.Decision.Making/Readme.md

 Symbol | Description
 :---   | :---
-`a1`   | Network scanning of Ethernet in the management layer.
+`a1`   | network scanning of the Ethernet in the management layer.
-`a2`   | Vulnerability scanning of devices in the management layer.
+`a2`   | vulnerability scanning of the devices in the management layer.
-`a3`   | Buffer overflow attack on web server.
+`a3`   | buffer overflow attack on the web server.
+`a4`   | brute force attack on the web server.
-`a4`   | Buffer overflow attack on personal computer 1.
+`a5`   | brute force attack on the personal computer 1.
-`a5`   | Buffer overflow attack on personal computer 2.
+`a6`   | brute force attack on the personal computer 2.
-`a6`   | Buffer overflow attack on personal computer 3.
+`a7`   | brute force attack on the personal computer 3.

+`a8`   | network scanning of the industrial Ethernet 1 in the control layer.
+`a9`   | vulnerability scanning of the devices in the industrial Ethernet 1.
+`a10`  | buffer overflow attack on the data server 1.
-`a7`   | Brute force attack on web server.
+`a11`  | brute force attack on the data server 1.
-`a8`   | Brute force attack on personal computer 1.
+`a12`  | brute force attack on the engineer station 1.

+`a13`  | network scanning of the industrial Ethernet 2 in the control layer.
+`a14`  | vulnerability scanning of the devices in the industrial Ethernet 2.
+`a15`  | buffer overflow attack on the data server 2.
+`a16`  | brute force attack on the data server 2.
-`a9`   | Brute force attack on personal computer 2.
+`a17`  | brute force attack on the engineer station 2.

+`a18`  | network scanning of the industrial Ethernet 3 in the control layer.
+`a19`  | vulnerability scanning of the devices in the industrial Ethernet 3.
+`a20`  | buffer overflow attack on the data server 3.
-`a10`  | Brute force attack on personal computer 3.
+`a21`  | brute force attack on the data server 3.
-`a11`  | DoS attack on web server.
+`a22`  | brute force attack on the engineer station 3.